Albania

 Shkodër

 Shkodër aka Shkodra is the fifth-most-populous city of the Republic of Albania and is regarded as the traditional capital of northern Albania.
-The is located on the Plain of Mbishkodra between the southern part of Lake Shkoder and the foothills of the Albanian Alps.
+It is located on the Plain of Mbishkodra between the southern part of Lake Shkoder and the foothills of the Albanian Alps.

 Shkoder is known for its ancient Rozafa Castle overlooking Lake Skadar.
 The city boasts a rich history, blending Roman, Ottoman, and Byzantine influences in its architecture and culture.